 If all else fails, a young outer demon–entrapped, assailed, drowning in screaming voices that chant “EVIL!
 EVIL!
 EVIL!” in hopes of controlling the demon’s power through guilt and stereotypical binding rituals–will reconcile opposing visions of self around one absolute:

 Nothing other than the sole intuitive fact of life itself, which is to choose the power to stay alive.

-The outer demon’s independence should be a wonderful gift both to themselves and those who cherish them.
+At least for those that approach mortals and other spirits in a spirit of genuine good will, the outer demon’s independence should be a wonderful gift: both to themselves, and to those who cherish them.
 It allows them to bring a new perspective, to see past the veiling deceptions taken for granted by the children of hierarchy and imposed order.

 All of which means that an outer demon can convince themselves of realities no other being could ever give weight to–including one where they need no one else.

 An outer demon who abandons any hope for community, who forsakes dreams of companionship and warmth, who learns through bitter experience that these things will only ever be wielded by raging others for their own destruction–there is no nemesis more terrible.